andy-a-d-nguyen/andy-a-d-nguyen.github.io/class-26.md

 According to <https://wsvincent.com/how-django-works-behind-the-scenes/>, Django was created at the Lawrence Journal-World newspaper and became open-source in 2005.
 It is currently maintained by the Django Software Foundation.

+## Things I want to know more about

+- How to add CSS to Django templates
+- How to make Django templates responsive

 ## Bookmark and Review

 <https://developer.mozilla.org/en-US/docs/Learn/Server-side/Django/Introduction>